Accepted International Students

-Canadian and Bermuda citizens must pay the SEVIS fee; however, they are not required to complete an interview at a U.S. consulate for a student visa.
-Canadian and Bermuda citizens should not schedule an appointment with the U.S. embassy.
+Citizens of Canada and Bermuda must pay the SEVIS fee; however, they are not required to complete an interview at a U.S. consulate for a student visa.
+Citizens of Canada and Bermuda should not schedule an appointment with the U.S. embassy.
 Instead, they must present their I-20 and valid passport to a U.S. immigration officer at the port of entry.

 - Do not enter the U.S. on a tourist visa.